expressjs/morgan/README.md

 morgan.token('type', function (req, res) { return req.headers['content-type'] })
 ```

-Calling `morgan.token()` using the same name as an existing token will overwrite that token definition.
+Calling `morgan.token()` using the same name as an existing token will overwrite that
+token definition.

+The token function is expected to be called with the arguments `req` and `res`, representing
+the HTTP request and HTTP response.
+Additionally, the token can accept further arguments of
+it's choosing to customize behavior.

 ##### :date[format]